 However, neither the DPA nor the GDPR prevent or limit the sharing of information for the purposes of keeping children safe.
-Keeping Children Safe in Education (DfE 2021) states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children"".
+KCSiE 2022 states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children"."

 Staff will ensure confidentiality protocols are adhered to and information is shared appropriately.
-If in any doubt about confidentiality, staff will seek advice from the DSL, another SLT member or outside agency as required (e.g. Integrated Front Door (MASH) Education Lead).
+If in any doubt about confidentiality, staff will seek advice from the DSL, another SLT member or outside agency as required for example the Front Door Education Lead.